oleg-putseiko/eslint-plugin-import-fsd/README.md

 </div>

-ESLint plugin for following [Feature-Sliced Design](https://feature-sliced.design/) methodology in imports and file locations.
-Compatible with FSD versions up to 2.
+A smart ESLint plugin that helps you enforce and maintain [Feature-Sliced Design](https://feature-sliced.design/) architecture.
+It automatically validates your imports and file boundaries, preventing architectural leaks.
+Fully compatible with FSD up to v2.

 **Contents:**